go-scraper/.github/profile/readme.md

 ![Client result screen](../resources/client_result_screen.png)
 <p align=center>[Figure 05 - Client application screen with scraping results]</p>

+6. When there are more than 10 hyperlinks detected, accessibility of those will be checked page basis.
+Therefore, click on the `ACCESS NEXT 10 OF REMAINING...` button to proceed with next 10 hyperlinks.
+And if there are inaccessible hyperlinks detected, the value will be accumilated to the URL insights data.

 ## CI/CD usage

 Added github workflow `YML` files to both scraper API and client repos to verify,